AU-BCE-EE/STM-applications/README.md

 # Getting started
 First, install or compile STM by following the instructions under "Installation" in the [STM repo README file](https://github.com/sashahafner/STM#readme).
 New STM users interested in learning how to use the program should copy this entire STM-applications repository.
-If "clone this repo" doesn't make sense, the simplest way for non-GitHub users to do get a copy of these files is to click on the green "Code" button toward the top right of the repo main page and then "Download ZIP".
+If "clone this repo" doesn't mean anything, the simplest way for non-GitHub users to do get a copy of these files is to click on the green "Code" button toward the top right of the repo main page and then "Download ZIP".
 Extract the downloaded file, and check out the `examples` directory.
 You can find more details below.